Flotomate/product_docs/source/request-management/introduction-request-management.rst

 What is Request Management?
 ===========================

-Flotomate Request Management helps organizations to streamline their IT service delivery by standardizing Request (aka tickets) handling processes, eliminating duplication of efforts, ensuring availability of accurate information, and reducing IT operational cost through automation and
+Motadata Request Management helps organizations to streamline their IT service delivery by standardizing Request (aka tickets) handling processes, eliminating duplication of efforts, ensuring availability of accurate information, and reducing IT operational cost through automation and